 In the United Kingdom, the use of trophon is also increasing following the introduction of stricter high level disinfection guidelines in Scotland, Ireland and Wales.

 In Scotland the publishing of high level disinfection guidelines has resulted in the use of trophon by seven Scottish Health Boards and in Wales our system has been adopted by all National Health Service Trusts.
 In addition, some of England’s largest health trusts including St Bartholomew’s in London, have switched to trophon.
-In total, trophon can be found in 100 UK health care settings and currently in seven of the top 20 hospitals (England and Wales based on staff size).
+In total, trophon can be found in 100 UK health care settings and currently in nine of the top 20 hospitals (England and Wales based on staff size).

 - Cleveland Clinic, Cleveland

 - Massachusetts General Hospital, Boston

 - Scripps La Jolla Hospitals and Clinics, La Jolla

 In the US, trophon is fast becoming a new standard of care for hospitals and clinics.
 Our unique technology is now being used in 49 of the top 50 hospitals.
 In total, trophons can be found in 100 health care settings.